microsoft/google-play-vsts-extension/README.md

 * [Google Play - Release Bundle](#google-play---release-bundle) - Allows automating the release of a new Android bundle to the Google Play store.

-* [Google Play - Halt](#google-play---halt) - Allows automating the halt of a previously released Android app.
+* [Google Play - Status Update](#google-play---status-update) - Allows you to update the status of an app that was previously released to the selected track.

 ### Google Play - Release